 The Proposer argues that as a result of exceptional market conditions, BSUoS costs are significantly higher than expected, due to factors largely out of the ESO's control.
 They consider these cost drivers were not forecastable by industry parties.
 The Proposer also notes that BSUoS price volatility has been high, citing a broad range of BSUoS prices.
-This uncertainty the Proposer suggests, have led parties to increase the BSUoS risk premiums into their trades and commercial activities.
-To reduce the need for such risk premiums, the Proposer suggests a BSUoS cap be implemented this winter, with any charges incurred above the cap deferred to the 2023/2024 charging year.
+This is illustrated by Table 1, which shows the standard deviation for monthly BSUoS.
+This uncertainty the Proposer suggests, have led parties to increase the BSUoS risk premia into their trades and commercial activities.